tormobr/beta_zero_fish/README.md

 All saved positions in the database can be requested by clicking the `load positions`.
 The board will then fetch all the saved positions and you can load them into the board with a simple click.

+## Setup
+To run the client execute `npm start` in the client folder.
+The server could either be ran localy with `python app.py` in the server folder, or by setting the proxy in `package.json` to `http://brandyberry.pythonanywhere.com` (should be the default setting)  where the server is running all the time.
+This server might be outdated though.

 Enjoy

 ![Alt text](./img/screenshot.png)